best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Note: if you keep tabbing past the end of the last row it does lead to extra rows being added to the table.
 However, as the table is marked up correctly, users of assistive technology should know when they get to the end of a table, so this isn’t considered an issue.

 #### How to mark up a table in Excel:
 Be aware these instructions may differ slightly for different versions of Excel.
-At the moment this is a manual process, but we are looking into ways to automate this.
+At the moment this is a manual process, but we are researching ways to automate this.

-* Select the cells you want to include in the table.
+1. Select the cells you want to include in the table.
-* On the ‘Insert’ ribbon, select ‘Table’.
+2. On the ‘Insert’ ribbon, select ‘Table’.
-* In the ‘Create table’ dialog box, check the ‘My table has headers’ box
+3. In the ‘Create table’ dialog box, check the ‘My table has headers’ box
-* Select ‘OK’.
+4. Select ‘OK’.

 Excel will, by default, give you a table with alternating blue colours.
 It will also make every column a filter.
 This is not accessible.

 #### Make the Excel default table accessible:
-* Click somewhere in the table
+1. Click somewhere in the table
-* Click the ‘Design’ ribbon.
+2. Click the ‘Design’ ribbon.
-* Select a plain table format in the ‘table styles’ section – scroll right to the top and you’ll see the plainest option with no formatting (you can make this the default table format Excel chooses).
+3. Select a plain table format in the ‘table styles’ section – scroll right to the top and you’ll see the plainest option with no formatting (you can make this the default table format Excel chooses).
-* Uncheck the ‘Filter Button’ box in the 'Table Style Options' section.
+4. Uncheck the ‘Filter Button’ box in the 'Table Style Options' section.
-* Be aware, if you have row labels in the first column, the cell in the header row will automatically be labelled 'Column 1', it is best to replace this with something sensible.
+5. If you have row labels in the first column, the cell in the header row will automatically be labelled 'Column 1' - you need to replace this with something sensible.

 It is best practice to also:

 * highlight column headings and row labels by setting the text to bold
-* choose the 'default' or 'automatic' colour for all text (see the section on 'Colour and formatting' for more information on why this is important)
+* ensure the 'default' or 'automatic' colour is selected for all text (see the section on 'Colour and formatting' for more information on why this is important)
 * left align all text in cells outside the table and all row labels within the table
 * right align all data within a table and all column headings

-##### Example of a table formatted in a plain way
+##### Example of a table formatted in an accessible way
  <example to be added>

 #### Adding headers to a table that is already marked up

-If the table is already created and you want to add a header row:
+If the table is already created and you want to tag the header row:
-* Place the cursor anywhere in the table
+1. Place the cursor anywhere in the table
-* Click onto the ‘Design’ ribbon
+2. Click onto the ‘Design’ ribbon
-* Check the ‘Header Row’ box
+3. Check the ‘Header Row’ box

 ### Column headings
 Every table in your spreadsheet must have a correctly tagged header row, as described in the 'Mark up tables in spreadsheets' section.
 This is key to pass [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships).

 Bear in mind that Excel can only tag one row as the header row.
-It is not necessarily a fail if you have subheading rows but as they can't be tagged as headers it may make the table confusing - so it is best avoided, whenever possible.
+It is not necessarily a fail if you have subheading rows but as they can't be tagged as headers it may make the table confusing - so whenever possible, it is best avoided.

 ### Wrap text